The housing market remained a focus for the Reserve Bank of Australia (RBA) in its most recent meeting minutes.

 Mixed conditions perpetuate across the nation in different housing markets.
 But the central bank also noted economic conditions were improving.

-According to the RBA, the Sydney and Melbourne markets continue to be the strongest in the country, due to high population growth.
+According to the RBA, the Sydney and Melbourne markets continued to be the strongest in the country, due to high population growth.
 However, there had been a slowdown in auction clearance rates in these markets.
-Conditions remain challenging in Perth, where residential real estate prices continue to fall.
+Conditions remained challenging in Perth, where residential real estate prices continue to fall.

 When commenting on the cash rate decision, board members highlighted the strength in the global economy at the moment.
 This includes signs of improvement in investment and labour markets around the world.

-The RBA noted a number of other central banks had become more positive about their own domestic economic conditions.
+The RBA noted several other central banks had become more positive about their own domestic economic conditions.
 Conditions in financial markets also suggest interest rate rises are on the cards in other markets.